VeVarunSharma/VeVarunSharma.github.io/README.md

 ### Working Hours

 Split shift style.
-I am usually operational at my desk between 8:30 am and 10pm everyday.
-I take a break (usually 1.5 - 2 hours) in between depending on the schedule for the day, usually doing physical activity like the gym.
+I am usually operational at my desk between 8:30 am and 10 pm on weekdays, and 12 - 6 on weekends.
+On week days, I take a break (usually 1.5 - 2 hours) in between depending on the schedule for the day, usually doing physical activity like the gym - this physical activity is very important for me especially if I'm doing long hours.
+As I always say, it's a marathon not a sprint!

 ### What my average week looks like

 - On Monday, set the tone for the week, set priorities and outcomes with the team
 - Daily standups as needed (async or sync)
 - On Friday's review the week with the team and set the tone and objectives for the following week.

-### References